CheckPointSW/CloudGuardIaaS/aws/templates/README.md

 # Manual Deployment
-In case you want to deploy a custom template that is not listed follow this steps:

 ## 1. Login to AWS Console
 ## 2. Navigate to CloudFormation service
 ## 3. Click on "Create stack" button.